-In December 2021 the Company filed its updated Technical Report prepared in accordance with National Instrument 43-101, reporting an updated Mineral Resource Estimate for the Plymouth manganese-iron deposit.
-The new Mineral Resource estimate, which was prepared in accordance with the CIM Definition Standards for Mineral Resources and Reserves as amended in 2014 (CIM Standards 2014), now stands at 43,070,000 tonnes grading 10.01% manganese (utilizing a cut-off grade of 5% Mn) in the Inferred category.
+In December 2021 the Company filed its updated Technical Report prepared in accordance with National Instrument 43-101 (entitled "NI 43-101 Technical Report for the Woodstock Project (Plymouth-Manganese-Iron Deposit) Woodstock Area, New Brunswick, Canada" dated effective November 10, 2021 and available under the Company's profile on www.sedar.com), which reported an updated Mineral Resource Estimate for the Plymouth manganese-iron deposit.
+The new Mineral Resource Estimate, which was prepared in accordance with the CIM Definition

+Standards for Mineral Resources and Reserves as amended in 2014 (CIM Standards 2014), now stands at 43,070,000 tonnes grading 10.01% manganese (utilizing a cut-off grade of 5% Mn) in the Inferred category.

-The updated Technical Report noted that well defined opportunities to expand the current mineral resources exist in the immediate strike and dip extension areas of the mineralized zones that comprise the currently defined deposit and the nearby, historically explored Hartford Mn-Fe deposit has good potential for definition of new mineral resources.
+The updated Technical Report noted that well defined opportunities to expand the current mineral resource exist in the immediate strike and dip extension areas of the mineralized zones that comprise the currently defined deposit and the nearby, historically explored Hartford Mn-Fe deposit has good potential for definition of additional mineral resources.